-Some parrots want nothing to do with you while they’re eating.
-In that case, let the parrot have its space.
-Some parrots get territorial with food bowls, especially if they feel other birds are encroaching on their territory.
+Some parrots want to be left alone while eating.
+If so, let the parrot have its space.
+Some parrots get territorial over food bowls, especially if they feel other birds encroach on their territory.

-In the wild, parrots have ample space to fly, play, and forage.
-You won’t be able to provide 50+ miles of territory in the home, but you should provide a large cage and room inside your home to explore.
+Parrots have ample space to fly, play, and forage in the wild.
+You won’t be able to provide 50+ miles of territory in the home, but you should provide a large cage to explore.

-Despite being one of the loudest pets you can own, parrots dislike excessive noise.
-They can be set on edge by:
+Despite being loud, parrots dislike excessive noise.
+They can be set on edge by the following:

 - Construction work

 - Barking dogs

 Kids should always be supervised when interacting with pet parrots, as they may not be as gentle as adults when handling them.
 If a parrot distrusts a child or has been mishandled in the past, it’ll hiss.

 Parrots hiss out of fear, discomfort, and aggression.
 By removing the problem, it’ll no longer hiss.